r3dlab-team/RTLAB-Denmark2025/5_Lateral Movement/README.md

 # 5 - Lateral Movement
-With the credentials recovered from secretsdump `or cracked from Kerberoasting`, we begin lateral movement:

 # Password Spray & Weak Credential Exploitation

 Password spraying is a low-noise, high-success technique that tests one password across many users, often exploiting common patterns and weak password policies.

 ## Usernames list
-- Usernames were extracted based on the Havoc's BOF `domainenum` and have been saved for convenience at:
+- Usernames were extracted based on Havoc's BOF `domainenum` and have been saved for convenience at:
 ```
 /home/kali/password_spray/usernames.txt
 ```